-Washing coloured garments in the washing machine is a simple and effective activity, as long as you always consider the colour combination, the wash programme and the right detergent to avoid unwanted stains or discolouration.
+Washing coloured garments in the washing machine is simple and effective, as long as you always consider the colour combination, the wash programme and the right detergent to avoid unwanted stains or discolouration.

 In general, we recommend that you sort coloured items in the washing machine into three main groups: white, coloured and dark.
 This will help to preserve the colours of your garments and keep them bright and vibrant.

 Discover our advice on how to wash coloured clothes in the washing machine so you never make a washing mistake again!

 To avoid making mistakes, start by separating the coloured garments in the washing machine, starting with the whites, remembering that it is better to wash them separately or with other whites to prevent them from getting stained by dyes on other garments.

 Coloured items can be washed together if they are of a similar colour.
 For example, you can wash yellow, red and orange items together, but avoid mixing very different colours.